Cistus creticus

 How to grow Cistus common name Rock Rose

-Cistus common name is Rock or Sun Rose and the ideal conditions for this shrub are hinted at in the name.
-Cistus are native to Mediterranean regions and they like dry and sunny conditions.
-In addition, Cistus is described as H4 hardy, which is good down to - 15 so ** hardy in most parts of the country .
-Their Mediterranean roots means they are only effectively hardy when grown in well drained, sunny conditions.
+Cistus is a small to medium-sized summer flowering evergreen shrub.
+It is also known as Rock or Sun Rose and its common names suggest the ideal growing conditions.
+Cistus is native to Mediterranean regions and they like dry and sunny conditions.
+Cistus is classified as H4 hardy, which is good down to - 15 so ** hardy in most parts of the country.
+Their Mediterranean roots mean they are only effectively hardy when grown in well drained, sunny conditions.

-If you have the right growing conditions Cistus are a lovely shrub especially mixed in with Mediterranean plants, such as Rosemary, Artemisia, Santolina, lavender Sage including Russian Sage which would also be a good drought resistant combination.
+If you have the right growing conditions, Cistus is a lovely shrub, especially mixed in with Mediterranean plants, such as Rosemary, Artemisia, Santolina, lavender Sage, including Russian Sage, which is a good drought resistant combination.

-In less than ideal growing conditions, where the soil is wetter, and conditions colder, Cistus can be a short-lived shrub
+In less than ideal growing conditions, where the soil is wetter, and conditions colder, Cistus will be a short-lived shrub.

 Which Cistus are the most hardy?